Recursive construction of biorthogonal polynomials for handling polynomial regression: Biorthogonal representation of orthogonal projectors

 One can interpret the BIC score as a logarithm of the efficiency between the model accuracy and its complexity, where a lower value represents a better approximation.
-In the above definition we have, $\gamma=17$ for approximation (a) and $\gamma=14$ for approximations (b) and (c).
-Even if the best BIC value amongst the three approximations is produced by model (b), model (c) with three fewer parameters would increase of the BIC value by $3.45\%$.
-Adopting model (d) with also three fewer parameters would increase it by $45.30\%$.
-Since approximations with smaller BIC are in general preferred, these scores highlight the advantage of reducing the amount of terms in the approximation by removing the three selected terms, rather than reducing the polynomial order.
+In the above definition we have, $\gamma=18$ for approximation (b), $\gamma=15$ for approximations (c) and (d), and $\gamma=13$ for approximations (e) and (f).
+Even if the best BIC value amongst the three approximations is produced by model (b), model (c) with three fewer parameters would increase the BIC value by $3.59\%$.
+Adopting model (d) with also three fewer parameters would increase it by $83.12\%$.
+Since approximations with smaller (more negative) BIC are in general preferred, these scores highlight the advantage of reducing the amount of terms in the approximation by removing the three selected terms, rather than reducing the polynomial degree.